spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/2-spring-batch.md

 1. Select the latest release of Spring Boot.
 1. Create a new Maven project with a Group name of `io.spring` and an Artifact name of `billrun`.
 1. In the **Dependencies** text box, type `task` to select the Cloud Task dependency.
-1. In the **Dependencies** text box, type `jdbc` then select the JDBC dependency.
+1. In the **Dependencies** text box, type `jdbc` and then select the JDBC dependency.
-1. In the **Dependencies** text box, type `h2` then select the H2 dependency.
+1. In the **Dependencies** text box, type `h2` and then select the H2 dependency.
    We use H2 for unit testing.
 1. In the **Dependencies** text box, type `mysql` and then select the MySQL dependency (or your favorite database).
-   We use MySql for the runtime database.
+   We use MySQL for the runtime database.
 1. In the **Dependencies** text box, type `batch` and then select Batch.
 1. Click the **Generate Project** button.
 1. Unzip the `billrun.zip` file and import the project into your favorite IDE.

 Alternatively, you can initialize your project by downloading a pre-built file.
 To do so:

-1. Click [here](https://start.spring.io/starter.zip?type=maven-project&language=java&baseDir=billrun&groupId=io.spring&artifactId=billrun&name=Bill+Run&description=Bill+Run+Sample+App&packageName=io.spring.billrun&packaging=jar&dependencies=batch&dependencies=cloud-task&dependencies=jdbc&dependencies=h2&dependencies=mysql) to download the preconfigured `billrun.zip` file.
+1. Click [this Spring Initializr link](https://start.spring.io/starter.zip?type=maven-project&language=java&baseDir=billrun&groupId=io.spring&artifactId=billrun&name=Bill+Run&description=Bill+Run+Sample+App&packageName=io.spring.billrun&packaging=jar&dependencies=batch&dependencies=cloud-task&dependencies=jdbc&dependencies=h2&dependencies=mysql) to download the preconfigured `billrun.zip` file.

 2. Unzip the billrun.zip file and import the project into your favorite IDE.

-### Setting up MySql
+### Setting up MySQL

-If you do not have an instance of MySql available to you, you can follow these instructions to run a MySql docker image for this example:
+If you do not have an instance of MySQL available to you, you can follow these instructions to run a MySQL Docker image for this example:

-1. Pull the MySql docker image by running the following command:
+1. Pull a MySQL Docker image by running the following command:

    ```bash
    docker pull mysql:5.7.25